 Earwax (cerumen) production is a completely natural process of a yellowish sticky substance produced in the ear canal, by secretions from glands that line the canal.
 Wax is then carried to the opening of the ear where it dries out and falls away.

-Earwax helps to protect the ear by keeping it clean and lubricated; this also helps to keep the nasty germs and fungi away therefore protecting the ear against infections.
+Earwax helps to protect the ear by keeping it clean and lubricated; keeping the nasty germs and fungi away, and therefore protecting the ear against infections.

 What are the most popular methods of wax removal?

 In a nutshell the most popular earwax management methods are:

 - Cotton swabs (ENT UK’s official advice is against the use of cotton swabs)

 ENTs (ear, nose and throat) specialists perform approximately one million ear-care procedures every year.
 One million is a huge number.
 Once you have learnt that wax production is a completely normal and healthy process, that figure should not come as a surprise.

 A popular choice for earwax removal are cotton swabs, these are not a recommended method – due to the fact that cotton swabs can be dangerous for your ears.
 The swab can push the wax deeper into your ear canal or easily rupture the delicate eardrum by using even the slightest pressure.

 Two of the safest, and most common methods of cerumen removal, are the ear irrigation and curettes.
 Ear irrigators remove accumulated wax by pressure of a fluid injected into the ear.
 The pressure of the irrigator adjusts to an adult’s auditory canal (3 ml/sec).
 Irrigator pressure for children under 12 must be the recommended 2ml/sec.

 Most irrigation units need constant check on the temperature in order to avoid caloric repose.
 However, there are some irrigators available on the market, such as Earigator, that have fully automated temperature and pressure controls to make life easier for hearing care professionals and their patients.